Ben-Karr/Ben-Karr.github.io/README.md

 ## [Shopee Price Match](https://github.com/Ben-Karr/Shopee-PriceMatch)
 _Image Recognition | Siamese Neural Net | Deep Learning | CNNs | kaggle | fastai | torch | pandas_
 [![Shopee example](assets/shopee_example.png)](https://github.com/Ben-Karr/Shopee-PriceMatch)
-_Decide wether two images describe the same item or not, to be able to better match item prices for online retail_ In this project I refine the fastai SiameseImage class and DataLoader method, to make use of a given dataframe, that contains the items labels and speed up the dataloading process.
+_Decide wether two images describe the same item or not, to be able to better match item prices for online retail._
+In this project I refine the fastai SiameseImage class and DataLoader method, to make use of a given dataframe, that contains the items labels and speed up the dataloading process.
+The advantage of the SiameseImage class is, that for every epoch, every image gets paired with a different image to augment the dataset and prevent overfitting.
+(The simple aproach prepares a dataframe that matches two images for all training.)

 ## [RoboML](https://github.com/Ben-Karr/RoboML)
 _Image Classification | Data Collection/Preparation | Deep Learning | CNNs | fastai | pandas | ipywidgets | matplotlib_